Solved: There Was a Problem Resetting Your PC Windows 10

 • Malware or corrupted files interfere with system tools.

-Main Causes of "There Was a Problem Resetting Your PC Windows 10"
+Main Causes of "There Was a Problem Resetting Your PC" Windows 10

-Your hard drive might have corrupted sections that prevent Windows from completing the reset process.
+• ❌Disk Errors or Bad Sectors: Your hard drive might have corrupted sections that prevent Windows from completing the reset process.

-Security tools, cleaning apps, and even broken drivers sometimes interfere with the Windows reset process.
+• ❌Third-Party Software Conflicts: Security tools, cleaning apps, and even broken drivers sometimes interfere with the Windows reset process.

 Quick Checks Before You Try Fixes